jpower432/trestlebot-demo/md_comp/test_comp/My Comp/example/sc/sc-1.md

 <!-- Note that the list of rules under ### Rules: is read-only and changes will not be captured after assembly to JSON -->

-This is the responses for sc-1
+This is the responses for sc-1.
+More information.

 ### Rules: